 Step 3 – Allow the pudding to cool, either in the pot or in a heat-proof container.
 But to prevent skin from forming on the rice pudding, take a piece of cling film or plastic wrap directly on the surface of the pudding.

-Step 4 – Serve the pudding warm or cold, with a dash of cinnamon, some chocolate shavings, a dollop of jam and perhaps some fresh berries.
+Step 4 – Serve the pudding warm or cold, with a dash of cinnamon, a little extra sugar, some chocolate shavings, a dollop of jam and perhaps some fresh berries.

 Storage and Freezing